engeir/hack-md-notes/volcano-papers.md

 - AOD of ~15, similar in size to Toba 72ky ago (two orders of magnitude larger than Mount Pinatubo, i.e., Pinatubo volcanic aerosol time 100).

+### 2015 — Johansson et al.: Equilibrium climate sensitivity in light of observations over the warming hiatus

 ### 2019 — Yang et al.: Climate Impacts From Large Volcanic Eruptions in a High-Resolution Climate Model

 > _Full title: Climate Impacts From Large Volcanic Eruptions in a High-Resolution